 The playa surfaces at our study sites were predominantly crusted and ranged from flat, recently formed crust to well-formed polygons with deflated and broken crust ridges.
 All of the sites were completely devoid of vegetation.
-Sand blows episodically across some portions of the playas we studied but we chose study areas in which we observed no sediment transport during fast winds.
-We considered only landscapes without vegetation and loose, erodible sand because such cases must be understood first before the additional complications of flexible roughness elements and saltationinduced roughness can be tackled.
-That said, we anticipate that concepts from this paper may be relevant to quantifying z_0 over vegetated landscapes also.
+Sand blows episodically across some portions of the playas we studied, but we chose study areas in which we observed no sediment transport during fast winds.
+We considered only landscapes without vegetation and loose, erodible sand because such cases must be understood first before the additional complications of flexible roughness elements and saltation-induced roughness can be tackled.
+That said, we anticipate that concepts from this paper may be relevant to quantifying $z_0$ over vegetated landscapes also.

-Our goal is to understand the controls on boundary layer flows over rough terrain generally, not playa surfaces specifically or exclusively.
-As such, we use playa surfaces

-- as "model" landscapes.
-Playas are useful for this purpose because they are macro-scopically flat but exhibit a wide range of microtopographic roughness at small scales.
-The relative flatness of playas at scales larger than ~ 1 m makes it possible to characterize their boundary layer flows using relatively short anemometer towers.
-Of course, playas are also of special interest to aeolian geomorphologists because they can be major dust sources when sand from playa margins is transported across the playa surface, disturbing crusted surfaces and liberating large volumes of silt- and clay-rich - surface, disturbing crusted surfaces and liberating large volumes of silt- and clay-rich sediments.
+Our goal is to understand the controls on boundary-layer flows over rough terrain generally, not playa surfaces specifically or exclusively.
+As such, we use playa surfaces as "model" landscapes.
+Playas are useful for this purpose because they are macroscopically flat but exhibit a wide range of microtopographic roughness at small scales.
+The relative flatness of playas at scales larger than $\sim 1$ m makes it possible to characterize their boundary-layer flows using relatively short anemometer towers.
+Of course, playas are also of special interest to aeolian geomorphologists because they can be major dust sources when sand from playa margins is transported across the playa surface, disturbing crusted surfaces and liberating large volumes of silt- and clay-rich sediments.

 The questions addressed in this paper could, in principle, be addressed using wind tunnel experiments.
-Wind tunnels certainly have the advantage of user control over 15 wind velocities.
-However, Sherman and Farrell (2008) documented that z0 values in wind tunnels are, on average, approximately an order of magnitude lower than those measured in the field for otherwise similar conditions (e.g. grain size).
+Wind tunnels certainly have the advantage of user control over wind velocities.
+However, Sherman and Farrell (2008) documented that $z_0$ values in wind tunnels are, on average, approximately an order of magnitude lower than those measured in the field for otherwise similar conditions (e.g., grain size).
 One interpretation of the Sherman and Farrell (2008) results is that the confined nature of wind tunnel flows and/or their limited fetch can limit the development of boundary layers in equilibrium with bed roughness.
 For this reason, we focused on measuring wind flow over natural surfaces with homogeneous roughness characteristics over distances of at least 30 m surrounding our measurement locations.